AI4Bharat/Shoonya-Backend/.github/pull_request_template.md

 - [ ] The endpoint supports permissions and authentication for different roles.
 - [ ] All exceptions have been handled and appropriate status code is returned to the user.
 - [ ] I have added docstrings for ViewSets / Serializers.

-# Reviews

-Please identify one developer to review this change

-- [ ] @personA